Skip to content

 US EPA Issues Final Rule on Vehicle Tailpipe Emissions

-International Trade Commission Investigation of Certain Vehicle Parts and Components The United States Environmental Protection Agency (EPA) has issued its finalized rule on vehicle emissions.
+test title The United States Environmental Protection Agency (EPA) has issued its finalized rule on vehicle emissions.
 It requires that, across an automaker’s entire fleet, the vehicles’ emissions are reduced 49 percent on average from 2027 to 2032.
-This rule was initially proposed in the spring of…
+This rule was initially proposed in the spring of 2023.
+At the time, the EPA estimated that…

 Read More